Log1x/sage-directives/README.md

 #### @author

-`@author` echo's the author of the current posts display name.
+`@author` echoes the author of the current post's display name.

 ```php
 @author